kevincianfarini/cardiologist/README.md

 ```

 Beating a pulse is a backpressure sensitive operation.
 If your job has not completed when the next
 pulse is scheduled to occur, it will by default be cancelled.
-Cardiologist provides two other modes
+Cardiologist provides another mode
-to beat a pulse which allow jobs to run concurrently or apply backpressure.
+to beat a pulse which allow jobs to run concurrently.

 ```kt
 import io.github.kevincianfarini.cardiologist.RecurringJobMode.*